Inside the impasse erupting on the FDIC board over Basel

 WASHINGTON — Consumer Financial Protection Bureau Director Rohit Chopra has signaled that he will vote against a weakened version of the Basel III endgame proposal, according to three sources familiar with the matter.

-"The revised bank capital standards are a Wall Street giveaway, increasing the risk of a future financial crisis and keeping taxpayers on the hook for bailouts," said Sen. Elizabeth Warren, D-Mass.
+"The revised bank capital standards are a Wall Street giveaway, increasing the risk of a future financial crisis and keeping taxpayers on the hook for bailouts," Sen. Elizabeth Warren, D-Mass., said recently.
 "After years of needless delay, rather than bolster the security of the financial system, the Fed caved to the lobbying of big bank executives."

-Chopra is able to hold up the proposal in his position on the FDIC board, a five-person body including the FDIC chair, head of the OCC and two members of the minority party, alongside Chopra as the head of the CFPB.
+Chopra is able to hold up the proposal in his position on the FDIC board, a five-person body comprising the FDIC chair, the head of the Office of the Comptroller of the Currency, the head of CFPB and two members of the minority party.

-Michael Hsu, the acting Comptroller of the Currency, and Martin Gruenberg, the FDIC chairman, have signed on to the changes outlined by Federal Reserve Vice Chair for Supervision Michael Barr last week.
+Michael Hsu, the acting Comptroller of the Currency, and Martin Gruenberg, the FDIC chairman, have signed on to the changes outlined by Federal Reserve Vice Chair for Supervision Michael Barr.
 The two Republican board members, Vice Chairman Travis Hill and board member Jonathan McKernan, have not.

 Chopra's break from Gruenberg and Hsu puts the count at two in favor of the proposed changes, to three nays.